Professor of Immunology and Chair

 The presence of eosinophils in patients in asthma has long been recognized.
 However, their specific role in this disease is unclear.
 It is even unclear whether they are required for the development of this disease as the evidence is mixed.
 We are interested in defining the role of these cells in this disease.
 Using a mouse model of this disease, we examining the role of these cells, and the mechanism by which they regulate T cell responses in the lung during the development of allergic asthma.

-Dr. Avery is a member of the following Graduate Fields:
+Dr. August is a member of the following Graduate Fields:

 Chavez Carter, Graduate Student